botlaram/docs/docs/linux.md

 | Locate the binary, source, and manual page files for a command  | whereis
 | Find files by name                             | locate
 | Display the full path to an executable         | which

+### Other commands

+- rm -rf /var/lib/apt/lists/*

+    Is used to clean up the package list cache after installing packages, especially in Docker, to reduce image size.

+    Advantages: Reduces image size and keeps environments clean.

+    Disadvantages: Deletes package metadata, requiring you to run apt-get update again before installing or upgrading packages.
+Not suitable for long-running environments where package management might be needed later.